Transfer AA Honors Program

 - Completion of two or more honors-designated courses per academic year

-- Completion of Quantitative Skills AA degree requirement within three terms of program admission
+- Completion of Quantitative Skills transfer degree requirement within three terms of program admission

-- Quarterly submission of major Honors projects, papers, and assignments to e-portfolio system
+- Quarterly submission of major Honors projects, papers, and assignments to Honors Program Canvas site

-If one or more of these requirements are not satisfied, the student will meet with the faculty mentor to develop an academic improvement plan.
+If one or more of these requirements are not satisfied, the student will meet with the Honors Program Coordinator to develop an academic improvement plan.
 If the student does not satisfy one or more of the above requirements for three successive terms, the student will be dismissed from the program.

 Transfer AA Honors Concentration